Back in the garage

 - Degrassi has had at least one active garage band among the main characters in every version of the franchise since 1987.

-- George Lopez has an episode where George's son Max joins such a band as he is learning to play guitar.
+- The George Lopez Show has an episode where George's son Max joins such a band as he is learning to play guitar.

 - There's also Moop.
 In the same episode, Faith+1 starts out this way before getting popular.